CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/data-types/email/emailmessagepriority.md

 ## Summary

-The `EmailMessagePriority` data type is used to define the priority an email.
+The `EmailMessagePriority` data type is used to define the priority of an email.

 | | |
 |-|-|